top of page

 Two of the most common questions we see are:

-Can I buy vitamins with my HSA?
+• Can I buy vitamins with my HSA?

-Can I use my HSA for supplements?
+• Can I use my HSA for supplements?

 Bottles of vitamins with text "Can You Use Your HSA for Vitamins and Supplements?" on a blue background.
 "SavingWiser" logo visible.

-What IRS States
+What the IRS States

+It's important to understand what the IRS says to use your HSA funds correctly.
 Under IRS rules (Section 213(d)), a qualified medical expense must be for the diagnosis, treatment, or prevention of disease.

 Key rule: An HSA-eligible supplement or vitamin must be medically necessary and connected to a specific diagnosis — not general wellness.